box/box-windows-sdk-v2/migration-guide.md

 Console.WriteLine(user.Enterprise?.Id);
 ```

 Without nullable reference types, it would not be possible to determine which reference types could be set to null, and we would have to do it with each of them.
-Otherwise we would risk encountering Null Reference Exception.
+Otherwise, we would risk encountering Null Reference Exception.

 ### Self-documenting object creation

-In the Legacy SDK `Box Windows V2 SDK` all objects exposed setters and an empty constructor.
+In the v5 version of `Box Windows V2 SDK` all objects exposed setters and an empty constructor.
 It was possible to create an object without setting some of the fields required by the API.
 This would result in the API error (usually Bad Request) saying that the request was missing some requeired fields.
 Some of the functions validated if the request fields are set properly, but even then, the lack of required fields could not be detected when call to such function was executed.

-The modern `Box DotNet SDK` is designed to minimize problems with object creation and "force" the creation of objects in the correct state by utilizng constructors capabilities.
+The v10 version of `Box Windows V2 SDK` is designed to minimize problems with object creation and "force" the creation of objects in the correct state by utilizng constructors capabilities.
 Let's look at the following example

 ```c#
 // It is not possible to create user without a name so it's a required argument of a constructor